UniSuper says it’s hit ‘peak investment’ in US

 Pearce is not the only one questioning US exceptionalism, with AMP’s Shane Oliver declaring on Monday that “US exceptionalism” may be drawing to a close.

-After last month declaring it expects uncertainty to ease within six to 12 months, and is therefore remaining overweight on US equities, the wealth giant announced a shift on Tuesday.
+After last month declaring it expects uncertainty to ease within six to 12 months and is therefore remaining overweight on US equities, the wealth giant announced a shift on Tuesday.

 “Trade tensions have triggered a risk asset sell-off.
 We see volatility persisting for some time, so we shorten our tactical horizon to three months and reduce risk-taking, turning neutral on US equities and preferring short-term Treasuries,” it said.

-BlackRock acknowledged that while it earlier expected risk assets to remain under pressure until uncertainty eases, it now believes policy ambiguity may persist for longer than anticipated, citing a greater drag on growth and a renewed inflation threat.
+BlackRock said that while it earlier expected risk assets to remain under pressure until uncertainty eases, it now believes policy ambiguity may persist for longer than anticipated, citing a greater drag on growth and a renewed inflation threat.

 “We still believe US stocks will eventually reclaim global leadership due to mega forces – like the buildout and adoption of artificial intelligence.
 But for now, we shorten our tactical horizon to three months and reduce risk,” it said, adding that it is reducing equity exposure, including to US and Chinese stocks, and allocating more to short-term US Treasuries.